TMC inches closer to sweeping Bengal rural polls, bags nearly 35,000 gram panchayat seats | Politics

 The chief minister claimed that 19 people, mostly from her TMC, died in poll-related violence since the election date was announced on June 8.

-Police sources, however, have put the number of fatalities at 38 but agree that at least 60 per cent of those who lost their lives were affiliated to the TMC.
+Police sources, however, have put the number of fatalities at 38 but agree that at least 60 per cent of those who lost their lives were affiliated with the TMC.

 Allegations of vote tampering and violence by various parties forced the SEC to order re-polling in 696 seats on Monday, which passed more or less peacefully.
 Intervention by the Calcutta High Court had seen the deployment of central police forces on both election and counting days.